 We even got invited to meet the governor of Texas, and we had dinner with the Pres of Shell Oil along with only two other groups: Cajun Navy, and Team Rubicon.

 By Halloween, we estimate we had received and/or shipped over half million TONS of supplies.
-Today we estimate it's closer to 750,000 tons.
+As of Feb/March 2018 we estimate it's closer to 750,000 tons.

 We do more with less.
 That's the military way.
 It's certainly the Marine Corps way.
 The budget we did ALL of this on?